-This relationship made the carrier the government’s obvious choice for pandemic response in January of last year, and within 24 hours of a call from coordinating government officials, the company had retrofitted two B-747s for passengers, kicking off multiple federally funded evacuations involving U.S. and Canadian citizens, along with citizens from other impacted nations.
-In addition to regularly scheduled flights—including Hong Kong; Shanghai, China; and other Asian destinations—the pilots also embarked on an extensive schedule of ad hoc flights as part of a rush to transport masks, ventilators, and other medical necessities.
+During the onset of COVID-19, the carrier was the government’s early choice for pandemic response.
+Within 24 hours of a call from coordinating government officials, the company had retrofitted two B-747s for passengers, kicking off multiple federally funded evacuations and subsequent flights in a rush to transport masks, ventilators, and other medical necessities.
 Pilots operated under increased schedules to meet pandemic-related demands.